 Current eligibility letters by campus are linked here:

-The term “Minority Institution” is often used in federal science and engineering solicitations.
-Some solicitations may limit submission to “Minority Institutions”.
-Note that this term should not be confused with “Minority Serving Institution”.
+The term “Minority Institution” is often used in federal science and engineering solicitations, and sometimes as a limited submission restriction.
+This term should not be confused with “Minority Serving Institution”.
 Principal investigators looking to apply to solicitations using these terms are encouraged to read the eligibility requirements carefully.
-When the eligibility requirements are unclear please seek guidance from the solicitation’s federal administrative/contract contact and your assigned ORS Contracts & Grants Specialist.
+If eligibility requirements are unclear, please seek guidance from the solicitation’s program officer or administrative contact, or contact your assigned ORS Specialist for assistance.

 Alaska Native and Native Hawaiian (ANNH)